ros2hp/grmgr/README.md

 ## Concurrent Programming and grmgr?

 There are two distinct patterns in concurrent programming, both of which are readily implemented using Go's CSP features, **_goroutines_** and **_channels_**.
-The first pattern is the **_process pipeline_**, which splits some processing logic into smaller units, where each unit is executed in its own goroutine which is then linked via channels to the next goroutine forming a pipeline of goroutines that in aggregate perform the complete processing logic on the data.
-Data is then passed from one goroutine to the next goroutine via a channel until it exists the pipeline.
+The first pattern is the **_process pipeline_**, which splits some processing logic into smaller units and deploys each unit as a goroutine linked together using channels to form a pipeline.
+Data is then passed from one goroutine to the next goroutine in the pipeline via the local channel until the data exits the pipeline in fully processed state.
 The other pattern is **_parallel_concurrency_** which splits the data, rather than the processing logic, across a pool of concurrent goroutines each performing the identical processing logic.
 The number of **_goroutines_** that are concurrently running is a measure of the components parallelism.
 This is usually constrained to not exceed some maximum value which is then termed the **_degree of parallelism_**  (dop) of the component.
-An application may consist of many components employing the parallel patter, each configured with its own **_dop_**.
+An application may consist of many components employing the parallel pattern, each configured with its own **_dop_**.

-Both concurrent programming patterns enable an application to scale across multiple CPUs/cores.
-However, some scaling can also be achieved on single cpu/core systems when there are blocking operations, like file io or database requests, involved.
+Both concurrent patterns enable an application to scale across multiple CPUs/cores.
+However, some scaling may also be possible on single cpu/core systems if there are blocking operations, like file io or database requests, involved.

-**_grmgr_** is not concerned with pipelines. grmgr is used in parallel processing patterns to enforce the **_degree of parallelism_** of the component.
-For example, it is possible to configure grmgr to maintain a **_dop_** of 20 for a component and it will ensure the application cannot allocate more than 20 concurrent instances of the function.
+**_grmgr_** is not concerned with pipelines. **_grrmgr_** is used in parallel processing patterns to enforce the **_degree of parallelism_** of the component.
+For example, it is possible to configure **_grrmgr_** to maintain a **_dop_** of 20 for a component and it will ensure the application cannot allocate more than 20 concurrent instances of the function.

-Let's look at a coding example using the parallel processing pattern when not using grmgr.
-The code fragment below presents a naive example of parallel processing as it will instantiate an unknown number of concurrent **_parallelTask_** functions.
-The **_dop_** of the operation will depend on how many nodes are queued in the channel at any point in time and how long the paralleTask operations takes to run.
-For this reason the **_dop_** may vary from 0 to a large unknown number throughout the life of the application.
-For this reason the code is considered naive as there is no checks or control over how many **_parallelTask_** are running before the next loop instantiates another.
+The code fragment below presents a naive implementation of the parallel processing pattern when not using **_grrmgr_**.
+You will note in the for-loop it does not implement any checks over the number of concurrent **_parallelTask_** that are running before the next execution of the loop instantiates another one.
+The **_dop_** of this operation will depend on the number of nodes queued in the channel buffer, at any point in time, and how long the parallelTask operations take to run.
+For this reason the **_dop_** may vary from 0 to an unknown and potentially very large number.

 ```	. . .
 	var channel = make(chan,node)